-8. STATEMENT OF REASONS
+7. STATEMENT OF REASONS

-Description of the development The proposed development is for Material Change of Use - Medium Impact Industry Reasons for Decision a) The proposed Medium Impact Industry use will be of a lessor impact than the historical use on the site as an abattoir and is consistent with the intent of the Low Impact Industry Zone.
-The increase to the floodplain levels of approximately 0.45mm wi create minimal risk to property, people and public safety during a flood level event. c) The proposed use does not compromise the strategic framework in the Rockhampton Region Planning Scheme 2015 ; Assessment of the development against the relevant zone purpose, planning scheme codes and planning scheme policies demonstrates that the proposed development will not cause significant adverse impacts on the surrounding natural environment, built environment and infrastructure, community facilities, or local character and amenity; e) The proposed development does not compromise the relevant State Planning Policy; and f) On balance, the application should be approved because the circumstances favour Council exercising its discretion to approve the application even though the development does not comply with an aspect of the assessment benchmarks.
-Assessment Benchmarks The proposed development was assessed against the following assessment benchmarks: Low Impact Industry Zone Code; Access, Parking and Transport Code; Landscape Code; Stormwater Management Code; Waste Management Code; Water and Sewer Code; and Flood Hazard Overlay Code.
-Compliance with assessment benchmarks The development was assessed against all of the assessment benchma listed above and complies with all of these with the exceptions listed belowAssessmentReasons for the approval despite Benchmark Low Impact Industry Zone Code compliance with benchmark The proposed fill will have minimal impact on the surrounding area during a flood level event.
-Flood Hazard Overlay Code The proposal will not increase the risk to property, people and public safety during a flood level event.
-Matters raised in submissions There were no properly made submissions received during the public notification period.
-Matters prescribed by regulation The State Planning Policy - Part E; The Central Queensland Regional Plan; The Rockhampton Region Planning Scheme 2015.
-The common material, being the material submitted with the application.
+Description of the development The proposed development is for Material Change of Use for Outdoor Sport and Recreation (Rifle Range) Reasons for Decision The Rifle Range is appropriately located in the Rural Zone as it needs to be remote from urban uses as a result of their impacts and land area requirements; b) There will not be any safety impacts to sensitive land uses or surrounding rural properties as a consequence of the use; c) The proposed use does not compromise the strategic framework in the Rockhampton Region Planning Scheme 2015 ; Assessment of the development against the relevant zone purpose, planning scheme codes and planning scheme policies demonstrates that the proposed development will not cause significant adverse impacts on the surrounding natural environment, built environment and infrastructure, community facilities, or local character and amenity; e) The proposed development does not compromise the relevant State Planning Policy; and f) On balance, the application should be approved because the circumstances favour Council exercising its discretion to approve the application even though the development does not comply with an aspect of the assessment benchmarks.
+Assessment Benchmarks The proposed development was assessed against the following assessment benchmarks: Rural Zone Code; Access, Parking and Transport Code; Landscape Code; Steep Land Overlay Code; Stormwater Management Code; Waste Management Code; and Water and Sewer Code.